WHAT: Our most popular ride, lasting approximately 90 minutes.

 The Nevada Northern Railway is a living, breathing, operating historic railroad.
 Sometimes it's gritty, sometimes it's dirty, and sometimes it smells of coal smoke, creosote and sweat.
 Locomotives whistle off, cars clang as they are coupled together and wheels squeal as the locomotive is turned on the wye.
 It is real.

-One of our original steam locomotives is scheduled to pull trains "up the hill" most Fridays through Mondays April through October.
-One of the diesel locomotives is scheduled most other times.
+One of our Steam locomotives is scheduled to pull the train on weekends mid-April through mid-October.
+One of the vintage diesels are schedules at other times.
 See schedule below for specifics.

 It is extremely rare, but possible, that we may need to alter schedule, equipment, or routing due to the historical nature of our operations.
 Our on-time departure record is much better than any major airline, but admittedly our equipment is a bit older than most of them operate.